dissorial/doc-chatbot/README.md

 ## Features

 - Create **multiple** topics to chat about
+- Google OAuth to log in and store chats in MongoDB associated with your email
 - Upload **any number of PDF files** to each topic
 - Create **any number of chats** (chat windows) for each topic
 - Upload files, convert them to embeddings, store the embeddings in a namespace and upload to Pinecone, and delete Pinecone namespaces **from within the browser**